kontena/kontena/docs/using-kontena/applications.md

 ## Remove Application

-You can remove application's services with `kontena app rm`.
+You can remove an application's services with `kontena app rm`.

 ```
 Usage: